lambdaclass/zksync-eigenda-m1/contracts/README.md

 ## EigenDARegistry

-This wrapps the Risc0 Groth16 verifier contract, this is in order to make the function `non-view`, so we can create a transaction when calling it.
+This calls the Risc0 Groth16 verifier contract, which verifies the proof, and then stores whether they were correctly verified, along with the hash of the blob for a given inclusion data.

 # Scripts